Blaze a trail with us!

 The rollicking downhill run past the Moolort Silos and into Carisbrook is a blast before heading into Maryborough and the truly magnificent Maryborough Station where you can enjoy a well-deserved milkshake (or other age-appropriate refreshing treats).

-We’ve always envisaged our trail as something more than a gravel path linking two points.
+We’ve always envisaged our trail as something more than a sealed path linking two points.
 Our region is studded with natural and other attractions.
 That’s why we developed our Guide to the Trail to highlight some of our region’s many attractions, and help better tell our stories of people and place.

 Love the trail?
 Join in the chorus for change!
 Sign our petition, like us on social media and stay in touch.
 We know you care.
 And you want to be heard.
 And you’re busy.
 We get that.
 So, just make your mark, and hang out with us occasionally as a friend.